dr-stephen/girlswear-ecommerce-react-js-jsx/README.md

 <p>I built the web app without some functions (React Hooks) that should enable the website to operate actively as a real-time marketing application.</p>
 <br>
 <img src="https://github.com/dr-stephen/girlswear-ecommerce-react-js-jsx/blob/main/src/assets/Screenshot%202022-11-30%20at%2010-33-45%20React%20App.jpg" alt="screenshot" title="screenshot">
 <p>I hope the simplicity will help beginners in coding with React, Styled-Component, @mui, flexbox, css and active nav Links.
+Is this a finished product?
+No!
+Not yet!
 You can clone and modify this project.
+Work-in-progress!
 You can also hook it up with exciting functions.
-Which way you programmatically twist and turn it is up to you.
+Anyway you programmatically twist and turn this web app is up to you.
 Happy hacking!!!</p>

 # Getting Started with Create React App